 At this point there should be no need for you to continue to look on other sites such as Zillow, Trulia, etc. as all of those properties should be showing up in your BLC feed.
-Let when you can’t see one.
-We can tweak the search parameters of your BLC feed so you will only spend time reviewing the ones that can get your heart start fluttering!
+For more accurate search and save time going through unfitting properties, we can tweak the search parameters of your BLC feed so you will only spend time reviewing the ones that can get your heart start fluttering!

 Now on to the showings!